Congenital hypothyroidism: Genetics

 Congenital hypothyroidism can also occur due to genetic defects of thyroxine or triiodothyronine synthesis within a structurally normal gland.
 Among specific defects are thyrotropin (TSH) resistance, iodine trapping defect, organification defect, thyroglobulin, and iodotyrosine deiodinase deficiency.
 In a small proportion of cases of congenital hypothyroidism, the defect is due to a deficiency of thyroid-stimulating hormone, either isolated or as part of congenital hypopituitarism.

 Genetic types of nongoitrous congenital hypothyroidism include:

 Nongoitrous congenital hypothyroidism has been described as the "most prevalent inborn endocrine disorder".

 Diagnosis

-In the developed world, nearly all cases of congenital hypothyroidism are detected by the newborn screening program.
-These are based on measurement of TSH or thyroxine (T4) on the second or third day of life (Heel prick).
+Newborn screening for congenital hypothyroidism substantially reduces the risk of irreversible neurodevelopmental harm.
+In high-income settings, most cases are identified through heel-prick dried blood spot testing, in which thyroid-stimulating hormone (TSH) is measured on a filter-paper card.
+The 2021 European consensus guidelines recommend TSH-based screening performed at least 48 hours after birth as the most sensitive approach for detecting primary congenital hypothyroidism; adding free thyroxine (fT4) improves detection of central congenital hypothyroidism.
+This timing accounts for the physiologic surge in TSH in the first 24 hours of life, after which levels decline and stabilize, allowing for more accurate screening results.
+Abnormal screening results are typically confirmed with serum TSH and fT4 before or shortly after starting treatment.
+For preterm, low-birthweight, or ill neonates, a repeat specimen at 10-14 days of age is recommended because delayed TSH elevation in these infants may yield a false-negative initial result.